On the correspondence between Subshifts of Finite Type and Statistical Mechanics Models: The SFT-SMM correspondence for the Potts model

-\ms The free energy of the 2D Ising model has been explicitly computed by Lars Onsager~\cite{Onsager1944}.
+The free energy of the two-dimensional Ising model was explicitly computed by Onsager~\cite{Onsager1944}.
 The Potts model for $q=2$ is equivalent to the Ising model, the only difference if that $\Phi^{\rm Potts}=(\Phi^{\rm Ising}+1)/2$.
 Taking this into account, and using the exact result by Onsager, we obtain

 where $\kappa=1/\sinh^2(\beta)$.